Volunteer FAQ

 Please indicate plans in your MyVolunteerPage.com profile by April 1st each year.
 A field is available at the top of your Additional Info page (accessed via the My Profile menu).

-If you are requesting a crew change, make sure you contact the Volunteer Office directly with your preferred crews.
+If you are requesting a crew change, make sure you contact the Volunteer Office directly with your preferred crews no later than mid-March.

 During the Festival

-The Festival is always the weekend after the long weekend in August.
+The Festival always kicks off on the Thursday after the long weekend in August and runs through Sunday (4 days).

 Click here for our Festival grounds map.

-Volunteer parking is available at Remax Field (10233 96 Ave, formerly Telus Field).
-Please carpool if possible!
-There are shuttles running from the Festival Site to the Westin Hotel and from the Festival Site to Remax Field.
+VOLUNTEER SHUTTLE There are shuttles running from the Festival Site to the Westin Hotel throughout the day.
 Shuttles leave approximately every 15 minutes.
-Our Shuttle crew accommodates all shift times (7:45 on Thursday, Friday and 5:30am Saturday and Sunday until the hill is clear). *Masking is required on the shuttles.
+Our Shuttle crew accommodates all shift times (7:45 on Thursday, Friday and 5:30am Saturday and Sunday until the hill is clear).
+Please remember that performers are given priority, and it may be quicker for you to hop the LRT from the Muttart Station to Churchill Station (across from the Westin), especially at the end of the night

-Volunteers may also park at the U of A campus for $5.00 and take the ETS Park and Ride to the Festival.
-Ride for free by showing your Volunteer Badge.
-Visit www.takeets.ca or phone 780–496–1611 for schedules and details.
+ETS is generously offering volunteers city-wide transportation by bus and LRT for all four days of the festival, plus the day before and the day after!
+Ride for free by showing your volunteer badge for access.
+Volunteers may also park at the U of A campus (for a fee) and take the LRT to the festival.
+Visit edmonton.ca or phone 780–496–2400 for schedules and details.
 Please remember to check ETS bus times as your shifts may take place outside ETS operating hours.

-Please remember that there is no public drop off inside the Cloverdale barricades except for handicapped vehicles, DATS and taxis.
-The only designated drop-off spot is the volunteer parking lot.
+Please remember that there is no public drop off inside the Cloverdale barricades except for accessibility vehicles and DATS.
 Parking is not allowed in the Cloverdale area.

 We encourage volunteers to participate in the patron lottery if not on shift (they’ll give you a ticket to participate when you show the Greetings volunteers your volunteer badge).
 This gives you the best chance for prime seating.